jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ## Summary

-The most important takeaway is **use systems to help you learn better and faster**.
+The most important takeaway is this: **use systems to help you learn better and faster**.
 They will serve as your map, keep you on track and help you find the flag to finish the race.
 Following these steps with TypeScript in mind, you will develop a proficiency, hopefully even **expertise** in the language.

 The next steps are to go out and use your new knowledge in the world!
 See what you can build.
 Find ways to help other people.